grammyjs/website/site/docs/guide/files.md

 # File Handling

-Telegram bots cannot only send and receive text messages, but also all other kinds of messages, such as photos and videos.
+Telegram bots can not only send and receive text messages, but also many other kinds of messages, such as photos and videos.
 This involves handling the files that are attached to the messages.

 ## How Files Work for Telegram Bots